Updated on March 4th, 2025 by Felix Martinez

 Source: Investor Presentation

-Emerson is undergoing a significant shift in its strategy, whereby it is selling off legacy units and focusing more on automation and recurring revenue.
+Emerson is undergoing a significant shift in its strategy.
+It is selling off legacy units and focusing more on automation and recurring revenue.

-We are estimating growth of 6% as management remains bullish, and as there are signs of organic revenue growth improvement, as well as with respect to margins.
+We are estimating growth of 9% as management remains bullish, there are signs of organic revenue growth improvement, and margins are improving.

-Mid-single digit growth in revenue and a tailwind from the buyback will be the key drivers of earnings-per-share growth in the coming years.
+Revenue growth in the mid-single digits and a tailwind from the buyback will be the key drivers of earnings-per-share growth in the coming years.

 Competitive Advantages & Recession Performance

-As Emerson has served its customers for several decades, it has built great expertise in the markets it serves.
-In addition, thanks to its large scale and its dominant global presence, it has a great reputation.
+Emerson has served its customers for several decades, building great expertise in the markets it serves.
+In addition, thanks to its large scale and dominant global presence, it has a great reputation.
 This provides the company with a significant competitive advantage.

 On the other hand, due to its reliance on industrial and commercial customers, Emerson is vulnerable to recessions and downturns in the energy sector.
 In the Great Recession, its earnings per share were as follows: